Virginia Tech® home

 Study-research leave may be granted to faculty members for research and/or advanced study necessary to enhance the competencies of those faculty members to carry out their obligations to the university.
 (At other universities this program is often called “sabbatical.”)

-Full-time tenured faculty members with the rank of associate professor or higher, having accrued a minimum of six years of service, are eligible for study-research leave.
+Full-time tenured faculty members with the rank of associate professor or higher or full-time faculty members holding continued appointment with the rank of assistant professor or higher, having accrued a minimum of six years of service, are eligible for study-research leave.
 Requests may be submitted prior to completion of six years of service, but faculty members must have tenure and have completed the sixth year before the leave period begins.

 Research assignment is a special category of study-research leave that is awarded to a tenured academic faculty member for one semester of intensive study or research that increases the quality of the individual’s professional stature and future contributions to the university.
 It may be taken in lieu of an ordinary yearlong study-research leave.